Palash1256/Data-Ingestion-Tool/README.md

 # Zeotap Project

 ## Overview
-Zeotap2 is a project designed to manage and process data efficiently.
+Zeotap is a project designed to manage and process data efficiently.
 This repository contains the source code and configuration files required for the project.

 ## Directory Structure
 - `src/` - Contains the source code.